JunHuang01/councilmatic/README.md

     createuser -s -r cncl # Create the cncl role in PostgreSQL python manage.py syncdb # Create admin account when prompted. python manage.py migrate
-    python manage.py updatelegfiles
+    python manage.py loadlegfiles # For first-time installs. python manage.py updatelegfiles
     python manage.py rebuild_index # For searches.
 Say yes when prompted. python manage.py collectstatic # For js and css.
 Say yes when prompted.

+For example, loading the database for the first time:

+    (env)code/councilmatic/local-councilmatic-sample at owne-pc (master ✔)% python manage.py loadlegfiles
+    No local copy of database exists.
+    Downloading the database (~40M -- this may take a while)...

 ### Development server